-Big Beehive Photo Spot
+5. Big Beehive

 If you continue around Lake Agnes and go up the switchbacks on the far side for 1.6 km you will get to the Big Beehive viewpoint over Lake Louise.
-It’s from above that you really can appreciate the shocking colour of Lake Louise.
+From above you can really appreciate the shocking colour of Lake Louise.
 There are lots of photo spots beside the path along the top of the Big Beehive but you might have to clamber down a rock or two.

-Devil’s Thumb Photo Spot
+6. Devil’s Thumb

 This hike won’t be for everyone due to the difficulty but the epic view makes it worth it as, in our opinion, it is the best photo spot in Banff.
-This hike made our list of the Best Hikes Near Canmore, where you can find a map and full description.
+This hike also made our list of the Best Hikes Near Canmore, where you can find a map and full description.

-Wedge Pond Photo Spot
+7. Wedge Pond

 Wedge Pond is a 40-minute drive from Canmore along the Kananaskis Trail.
 It is just off the highway and doesn’t require a hike to get to it.
 It’s a bit lower then the surrounding area so the pond is usually extremely flat, making it easy to get incredible reflections of Mount Kidd and the surrounding mountains.

-Rawson Lake Photo Spot
+8. Rawson Lake

 The trail to Rawson Lake – another of our best easy Kananaskis hikes – starts at Lower Kananaskis Lake which is a worthy photo spot in its own right.
 The trails skirts the lake giving you lots of views of the lake and the islands before heading up.
 Once you reach Rawson Lake you’re rewarded with an stunning view of Mount Sarrail which is reflected on the still waters.

-Spray Lakes Photo Spot
+9. Spray Lakes

 The Spray Lakes are on the gravel (and occasionally washboarded) Smith Dorrien Trail road.
 So the drive isn’t quick but the views along the way make up for it.
 The Spray Lakes are over 20 km long and there are a plethora of viewpoints along the way.
 There are multiple picnic spots so you can stop for a break and enjoy the view or just pull over, hop out and snap a quick photo.

-Buller Mountain Lake Photo Spot
+10. Buller Mountain Lake

 The Buller Mountain Lake is just a bit further past the Spray Lakes.
 We discovered this photo spot after our Smutwood Peak hike while looking for a place to relax.
 This small lake has a few picnic benches and is protected from the wind for better chances of reflections of Mt Buller and Mt Engadine.